 Sometimes the gore tumbles from the cottonwood trees on the South Canadian River.

 Those were squirrels that never seemed to be bothered by repellents, shot by dad with his .22 rifle, not for sport but for supper.
 Jerks of his pocketknife severed the head and loosened the skin, and our tug-of-war stripped the hides.
 A slit from neck to groin gave our hands room to scoop out the guts and toss them into the dirt for the coon dogs.
-Mom boiled the carcasses with dumplings or dipped them in flour and salt before browning them in a skillet.
+Mom boiled the carcasses with dumplings or dipped them in flour and salt before browning them in a skillet, after this she cleaned the house to make it ready for the next day, she also managed to call the pest control olathe ks to make a further clean up.

 Sometime in college I realized most classmates’ diets had never included squirrel and that Alpha Xi Delta girls didn’t want to talk about it.